norihiro/obs-face-tracker/doc/properties-ptz.md

 The face detection engine requires size of the faces at least 80x80.
 If you have low resolution image, it is highly recommended to set to `1`.

+### Crop left, right, top, and bottom for detector
+These properties crop the image before sending to the face detection algorithm.
+The unit is pixel before scaling the image.

+The properties won't affect tracking.
+If the face is once detected and moved out from the cropped region, the tracking will still continue.

 ### Tracking threshold
 This property sets the threshold when to stop tracking after the face is lost.
 During correlation tracking, scores are accumulated.